 A Buchner flask made of glass must be placed on a flat table.
 On top of this flask, there is another container having a modest hole at the bottom.
 You have to gently place this container on top of the flask made of glass.

 The hole has to face downward.
 Here, the most important part is the piece of paper acting as a filter.
 You have to place it inside the funnel because it can segregate the solids from the fluid.
 At the side hole, there is another vacuum sucking out the air present in the flask.

 It is very important that the funnels are placed on a flat surface because vacuum filtration is only properly done in this way.

-Another important rule that you must follow is to check that the filter task and a vacuum trap (hole) is securely fastened, therefore impeding movements during filtration.
-If the complex moves, there may be the risk of an implosion!
+Another important rule that you must follow is to check that the filter task and a vacuum trap (hole) are securely fastened.

 When you pour the mixture into the top container of the Buchner flask, the solid particles will adhere to the filter paper.
 Liquids will flow freely through the filter paper, directly inside the flask placed below.
 The funnel is mainly used to collect recrystallized compounds.
 It does so by drying the wet crystal with vacuum suction, leaving dry crystal compounds behind.

 For proper removal of the unwanted solids from the fluids, there are some basic norms you should follow all throughout the process while using a Buchner flask: